Coronavirus: Air New Zealand evacuation flight lifts off from Wuhan

 That includes 19 students from Papua New Guinea, who will be quarantined in New Zealand.

-Precise numbers would not be known until the flight boarded in Wuhan.
+Precise numbers would not be known until the flight boarded in Wuhan, authorities said yesterday.

+Air New Zealand's chief operational integrity and standards officer Captain David Morgan said the delay to today's flight was to be expected, given that the airline was not familiar with Wuhan Tianhe International Airport.

+Turnaround took 4 hours and 20 minutes but they had contingency plans for five hours due to the complexity of working out of an unfamiliar airport as well as complex screening processes due to the special nature of the flight.

+NZ1942 was part of a cluster of flights from other countries evacuating their passengers, Morgan said.

-With a 13-hour flight time, NZ1942 is expected to arrive at Auckland International Airport this evening, after which New Zealanders would be taken to a quarantine centre in Whangaparaoa, north of Auckland.
+With a flight time of just over 11 hours, NZ1942 is expected to arrive at Auckland International Airport at 6.15pm, after which New Zealanders would be taken to a quarantine centre in Whangaparaoa, north of Auckland.

 Australian Minister of Health Greg Hunt said it was likely the Australians would be greeted by officers from that country's Border Force and the Department of Foreign Affairs and Trade and would be taken to Christmas Island.